-Step 4: Now, install kubeadm by running the following command on both master and slave:
+Step 4: Install Kubeadm by running the following command on both master and slave instances:

 ~apt-get install -y kubelet kubeadm kubectl

-Now, it is time for creating the cluster.
-To do that, the first step is initializing kubeadm on the master node.
+Now, it is time to create the cluster.
+To do that, the first step is to initialize Kubeadm on the master node.

-Step 5: Initialize kubeadm by running the below command on the master node only:
+Step 5: Initialize Kubeadm by running the below-mentioned command on the master node only:

 ~ kubeadm init --apiserver-advertise-address=<enter_your_master’s_private_ip_ here> --pod-network-cidr=192.168.0.0/16 --ignore-preflight-errors=NumCPU

 Step 6: Once you are done with Step 5, you will find a token as shown in the screenshot below.
-You need to copy the token from your master and paste it to your slave node:
+You need to copy the token from the master node and paste it in the slave node:

 Once you paste the token in your slave node, you will see a message like below:

-Step 7: Now, you are in the final stage.
+Step 7: Now, you are at the final stage.
 Here, you need to exit the root directory on the master, create a folder for Kubernetes configurations, and then provide the following permissions:

 ~Ctrl + D (to exit root directory)